In my previous blog I talked about the reasons why you should ditch your isp router in this blog we will cover how to ditch your isp router.

 If your using a Fixed Wireless Access or FWA broadband where you get your broadband wirelessly (not to be confused with 4/5G or satellite broabdand) then you will need to speak with your ISP about using your own router.

-If they don’t offer any support and they are your only option then you may have to use the double NAT option where you plug your own router into the ISP router.
+If they don’t offer any support and they are your only option then you may have to use the If all else fails … Double NAT method further down in this blog.

 You will want to disable Wi-Fi, DHCP etc on the ISP’s router and then ensure the IP range you use on your router does not conflict with the one used on the ISP router.